MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-update-rollout-timelime.md

 ms.author: edupont
 ---

-# Major Update Rollout - What You Need Know
+# Major Update Rollout - What You Need to Know

 This article provides an overview of what you need to know about the rollout of a major [!INCLUDE[prodshort](../developer/includes/prodshort.md)] update.
 It includes key dates, actions you need take, and answers some common questions.